 Tranquillity is one of the National Park's 'Special Qualities' and an important aspect of how people experience and value the landscape.
 In the South Downs a strong sense of tranquillity is associated with the open downland combes and ridges and with the ancient woodland and beech hangers in the west.
 The least tranquil parts of the National Park are associated with the areas that are close to the conurbations of Brighton, Hove and Worthing.
-Pockets of tranquillity are associated with the central rural areas, the Manhood Peninsula and undeveloped harbours, including Chichester Harbour AONB.
+Pockets of tranquillity the future by Natural England's 'Character and Quality of England's Landscapes' (CQuEL), an enhanced and updated assessment of landscape quality.